Info & Rules

 • In the event of a conflict, defuse the situation if it is appropriate to do so, and/or notify an organizer to help achieve a peaceful resolution.

 • Public drones must be flown at least 5 meters above the ground and must follow all local drone laws.
 Anyone who violates these rules may be removed from the event.
+Event approved drone pilots may fly below 5 meters if they have permission from the event organizer.
+Additional rules can be discussed and agreed upon between the organizer and the pilot.

 Event organizers agree to abide by the following: